crolfs47/odin-rails-flight-booker/README.md

  - Better understanding of the MVC - Model-View-Controller pattern
  - More complex ActiveRecord assocations
  - ActiveRecord querying
+ - How to send a confirmation email to passengers when a booking is made using Action Mailer
+ - How to use Letter Opener gem to open emails in the browser instead of sending them while testing app

 ## Still can improve:
  - Kept this simple, but could add more functionality for users